petersaj/neuropixels_trajectory_explorer/README.md

 # Neuropixels trajectory explorer
 Neuropixels trajectory explorer with the Allen CCF mouse atlas or Waxholm rat atlas.

-The explorer does not require any specific software (it was written in MATLAB, but included is a standalone version that does not require MATLAB to run).
+The program does not require any specific software (it was written in MATLAB, but included is a standalone version that does not require MATLAB to run).

 **For instructions, see the [Wiki](https://github.com/petersaj/neuropixels_trajectory_explorer/wiki)**